OXY2DEV/helpview.nvim/README.md

 ## 🎨 Highlight groups

-`helpgiew.nvim` creates a number of *primary highlight groups* that are used by most of the decorations.
+`helpview.nvim` creates a number of *primary highlight groups* that are used by most of the decorations.

 >[!IMPORTANT]
 > These groups are all **generated** during runtime and as such their colors may look different.